slsa-framework/slsa-proposals/0007/README.md

 *   Change the org member base permissions to “No permissions” (from “Admin”) and check that everyone still has necessary access
 *   Purge unnecessary permissions in the org and in each repo
+	*	Purging of unnecessary permissions should happen on a regular cadence.
+At minimum after each SC Member nomination cycle.

 ### Other clarifications